 Department of Behavioral Health and Nutrition

-The Department of Behavioral Health and Nutrition (BHAN) in the College of Health Sciences (CHS) at the University of Delaware (UD) seeks an innovative and highly motivated candidate for a 9-month, Assistant Professor level, tenure-track faculty appointment in the Health Behavior Science program, focusing on adapted physical activity, to join an award-winning faculty.
+The Department of Behavioral Health and Nutrition (BHAN) in the College of Health Sciences (CHS) at the University of Delaware (UD) seeks an innovative and highly motivated candidate for a 9-month, Assistant Professor level, continuing non-tenure track faculty appointment in the Health Behavior Science program, focusing on health and wellness coaching, to join an award-winning faculty.

-The candidate must have earned a graduate degree (Master’s or Ph.D.) in adapted physical activity or education.
-The candidate also must have earned a doctoral degree in a relevant field, such as adapted physical activity or education, health promotion, kinesiology, or exercise science and have postdoctoral or faculty experience.
-The candidate is expected to establish an active program of research focused on minimizing health disparities among individuals with disabilities.
-Primary responsibilities include leading a nationally visible, extramural-funded research program; teaching undergraduate and graduate courses such as adapted physical activity; health and disability; and movement fundamentals; supervising master’s and doctoral students; and contributing to service activities within and outside the University.
+The candidate must have earned a doctoral degree (e.g., Ph.D.) in a relevant field such as health promotion, community health, health psychology, or social work.
+Primary responsibilities include leading a nationally visible and accredited health coaching certificate program and clinic; teaching undergraduate and graduate courses in health behavior science and promotion; supervising undergraduate and graduate students; and contributing to service activities within and outside of the University.
 BHAN is interested in candidates who can teach or mentor a diverse student population.
-Faculty candidates are encouraged to describe their approach to diversity, equity, and inclusion in their teaching, research, and service.
+Faculty candidates are encouraged to describe their approach to diversity, equity, and inclusion in their teaching and service.